Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 “I believe Macron and Draghi can make all the difference here,” Gozi said.

 The French president and Italian prime minister were dubbed Europe’s “new power couple” by Politico in July, amid reports of a transalpine bromance.
-The two men, separated in age by 30 years, are both former investment bankers, longtime E.U. boosters and have similar goals for the 27-nation bloc, especially on fiscal policies, where both favor further financial integration.
+The two men, separated in age by 30 years, are both former investment bankers and longtime E.U. boosters, and have similar goals for the 27-nation bloc, especially on fiscal policies, where both favor further financial integration.

 “I believe that in this new phase, leadership could be collective,” Gozi said.
 “I see Macron and Draghi as protagonists of that.”